huggingface/transformers/docs/source/en/autoregressive_generation.md

 * [Text to speech](tasks/text-to-speech)
 * [Image captioning](tasks/image_captioning)

-Despite the glaring input differences, autoregressive generation in 🤗 `transformers` shares the same core principles and interface across use cases.
+Despite the glaring task differences, autoregressive generation in 🤗 `transformers` shares the same core principles and interface across use cases.

 This guide will show you how to: